markokole/iac-aws-modules/README.md

 ### EC2

-Enter directory $HOME/provision-ec2.
+Enter directory $HOME/ec2.

-Provisioning from this folder executes VPC module (located in provision-vpc) and EC2 module.
-The following infrastructure is build:
+Provisioning from this folder executes VPC module (located in vpc) and EC2 module.
+The following infrastructure is built:

 ![alt text](diagrams/aws-ec2.png "VPC infrastructure with EC2 instances")